toggledbits/VenstarColorTouch-Hubitat/README.md

 * Extended (driver-specific) support for humidification/dehumidification (T7900/8900);
 * Control of effective state of thermostat's program schedule;
 * Control of the selection of *Home* or *Away* (e.g. vacation) settings selection;
-* HTTPS protocol with optional HTTP user authentication for improved security on your LAN (HTTP Basic and Digest authentication supported).
+* HTTPS (SSL/TLS) support with optional HTTP user authentication for improved security on your LAN (HTTP Basic and Digest authentication methods supported).

 Future:

 * Child devices for additional sensors;
 * Retrieval/storage/availability of thermostat's collected runtime stats.

+Refer to the `CHANGELOG` file for release notes.

 ## About the Author

 Before diving in, I'll say that I'm relatively new to Hubitat and this is my first driver for the platform.
-I am and have been a prolific developer of plugins for the [Vera](https://community.ezlo.com/) hub (I'm known as rigpapa in that community and have 14 plugins widely used), and I am the author of [Multi-hub Reactor](https://reactor.toggledbits.com/docs/), a cross-hub rules engine that serves as an alternative to Node-Red and the rules engines of Vera, Home Assistant, Hubitat, and eZLO hubs.
+I am and have been a prolific developer of plugins for the [Vera](https://community.ezlo.com/) hub (including the Vera Venstar ColorTouch driver; I'm known as rigpapa in that community and have 14 plugins widely used), and I am the author of [Multi-hub Reactor](https://reactor.toggledbits.com/docs/), a cross-hub rules engine that serves as an alternative to Node-Red and the rules engines of Vera, Home Assistant, Hubitat, and eZLO hubs.
 So while I have some experience in HA, my work here in the Hubitat community is relatively new, and I'd appreciate any guidance as I learn the platform and groovy.

 ## Installation